Hajra Khan (footballer): Early and personal life

-Hajra Khan was born on December 29, 1993, in Karachi, Pakistan.
-From an early age, Khan's dream was to become a professional athlete but not a footballer.
-She was discovered by Diya W.F.C. coach Sadia Sheikh, when she was looking for provincial team.
-Khan debuted aged 14 and scored nine goals in three games for Diya W.F.C., which won her the Top Scorer of the tournament award.
+Khan was born on 29 December 1993, in Karachi, Pakistan, and was a remarkable athlete from an early age.
+While her dream was to become a professional athlete, Khan initially made a name for herself in track and field.
+She represented Pakistan in the prestigious Salwan Games where she ran a half marathon held in India in 2004.
+At the age of 14, she embarked on her football journey, joining the Diya Women's Football Club after impressing during tryouts for the provincial football team of Sindh.
+Khan's debut was nothing short of extraordinary, as she scored an impressive nine goals in just three games during the National Women Championship.
+Her outstanding performance not only contributed to her team's success but she also ended up as the top scorer of the tournament.

 Club career

 Starting with Diya W.F.C., she won the Misha Dawood Trophy during the 2010 National Women Football Championship.

 In January 2014, she decided to leave Diya and join Balochistan United.
 Khan won the Pakistani women's football championship with Balochistan United in 2014, scoring the only goal against former club Diya in the final.
 She then accepted an offer to play for Maldivian club Sun Hotels and Resorts FC in the FAM Women's Football Championship.

 In summer 2015, Khan spent a month in Germany and attended pre-season trials with four clubs.
 She was unable to accept a transfer offer from MSV Duisburg due to visa issues.
 She became the only Pakistani player to score 100 goals in her club career.
 She joined Sun Hotels and Resorts Maldives club on 24 May 2015.
 Hajra currently plays for Pakistan Army.